Braves vs. Cardinals Player Props Betting Odds

 Olson Stats

-- Olson heads into this game looking to extend his two-game hit streak.
-In his last five games he is hitting .143 with two home runs, two walks and two RBI.
+- Olson has picked up at least one hit in three straight games.
+In his last five games he is batting .300 with three home runs, two walks and three RBI.

 Olson Recent Games